DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - "The rim brand that outlived empires."
 - "Disposable rims are for disposable rides."
 - "Ride harder knowing nothing breaks beneath you."

+**For Government/Institutional Brands:**
+- "Minerals.
+Waters.
+Lands.
+Under our watch, they don't just survive—they fight back."
+- "Public lands aren't just dirt; they're the veins of Hawaii's living story."
+- "The land doesn't belong to us, it belongs to the future—and you're part of that future."
+- "Join us in protecting what matters most."
+- "Resources managed with grit and legacy."
+- "Protecting Hawaii's wild heartbeat."

 ### Antagonistic Post Guidelines
 **Include at least one direct competitive callout per campaign:**